Exclusive: Virgin America flight attendants seek unionization vote

 SEATTLE Flight attendants at Virgin America airlines are seeking a vote on whether to unionize, according to an official at the Transport Workers Union (TWU), in a move that could pave the way for organized labor's latest victory in the airline industry.

-If the 850 flight attendants at Virgin America vote to form a union, it would be the first at the airline and would eliminate the last non-union airline among U.S. carriers, after JetBlue pilots voted last month to organize.
+If the 850 flight attendants at Virgin America vote to form a union, it would be the first at the airline, and would further narrow the ranks of non-union U.S. carriers, after JetBlue pilots voted last month to organize.

 The union has received signature cards from a majority of workers after a drive to organize was kicked off last July, said Thom McDaniel, a TWU international vice president.
 He declined to say how many.